informalsystems/sovereign-ibc/docs/DataRequirements.md

      - Priority: Low

 - Status:
-  - Regarding the 2nd situation, nothing straightforward available yet to search for all the events with particular key, specifically where events might have been emitted by the same transaction.
+  - Not available yet.
   - Additionally worth noting there is a `/ledger_getEvents` RPC method enabling to search for a single event using the provided [`EventIdentifier`](https://github.com/Sovereign-Labs/sovereign-sdk/blob/main/rollup-interface/src/node/rpc/mod.rs#L80-L92), which can be a transaction ID but not a transaction hash.

 - Remark:
-  - This endpoint works as an interim solution.
-For now, `sov-ibc` will introduce a few custom-crafted event variants, where the key of these newly defined events being a commitment hash for distinctiveness.
-But, ideally the endpoint should support a query language, enabling the inclusion of ANDed conditions to facilitate various type of event searches.
+  - For a portion of our indexing needs, this endpoint works as an interim solution.
+For now, `sov-ibc` will introduce a few custom-crafted event variants, where the key of these newly defined events being a commitment hash (`packet_key`) for distinctiveness.
+But, ideally the endpoint should support a query language, enabling the inclusion of ANDed conditions to facilitate various type of event searches for cases like:
+    - `send_packet.packet_src_channel == X && send_packet.packet_src_port == X
+       && send_packet.packet_dst_channel == X && send_packet.packet_dst_port ==
+       X && send_packet.packet_sequence == X`

 ### `/ledger_getTransactions`